International arbitration is a complex and evolving field of law, and the need for deeply knowledgeable legal counsel is paramount.

 In one of the world's largest and most complex infrastructure disputes, we represent the purchaser of a nuclear power plant in a multi-billion dollar arbitration relating to the design and construction of a nuclear power plant.

-Victory in long-running International Chamber of Commerce (ICC) arbitration, 2015
+Victory in long-running International Chamber of Commerce arbitration, 2016

-US$740 million International Centre for Settlement of Investment Disputes (ICSID) award, 2014
+US$740 million International Centre for Settlement of Investment Disputes award, 2015

 We achieved a major victory for Gold Reserve in a long-running ICSID arbitration against Venezuela relating to one of the world's largest undeveloped gold/copper deposits.
 In a unanimous award, the tribunal found that Venezuela had acted unlawfully in violation of the Canada-Venezuela bilateral investment treaty and awarded Gold Reserve over US$740 million in damages and legal costs.